vippsas/management-api/management-api-guide.md

 For both merchants and partners.
 The best way to check the status of a oroduct order is on [portal.vipps.no](https://portal.vipps.no).

-**Please note:** There are strict rules for what information Vipps MobilePay is allowed to share with a partner, as this requires active consent from the merchant, and the merchant must also be able to withdraw the consent.
+We are considering an endpoint like this:

 [`GET:/product-orders/{product-order-id}`](https://developer.vippsmobilepay.com/api/management/#tag/Product-orders/operation/productOrderDetails)

+**Please note:** There are strict rules for what information we are allowed to share with a partner, as this requires active consent from the merchant, and the merchant must also be able to withdraw the consent.

 ## Delete a product order

 An "undo" endpoint to delete a PO.
-May be used if an incorrect PO has been pre-filled with [`POST:/product-orders](https://developer.vippsmobilepay.com/api/management/#tag/Product-orders/operation/orderProduct).
+This may be used if an incorrect PO has been pre-filled with [`POST:/product-orders](https://developer.vippsmobilepay.com/api/management/#tag/Product-orders/operation/orderProduct).

 [`DELETE:/product-orders/{product-order-id}`](https://developer.vippsmobilepay.com/api/management/#tag/Product-orders/operation/orderProductDelete)